PrincetonUniversity/job_defense_shield/docs/emails.md

        End: Wed Feb 19, 2025 at 09:50 AM
 ```

 The number in parentheses is the number of days since the last email was sent.
 For example, `2 (4)` means that the user has received 2 previous emails with the last one being sent 4 days ago.
+To see when the emails were sent, see [check mode](extra.md).

 ## Hyperlinks